btimby/fulltext/README.rst

 Custom backends
 ---------------

 To write a new backend, you need to do two things.
-First, create a python module that implements the interface that Fulltext expects.
+First, create a python module within a `Backend` class that implements the interface that Fulltext expects.
 Second, register the new backend against fulltext.

 .. code:: python

     import fulltext
+    from fulltext import BaseBackend

     fulltext.register_backend(
         'application/x-rar-compressed',
         'path.to.this.module',
         ['.rar'])

+    class Backend(BaseBackend):

         def check():
             # This is invoked before `handle_` functions.
 In here you can
             # import third party deps or raise an exception if a CLI tool
             # is missing.
 Both conditions will be turned into a warning
             # on `get()` and bin backend will be used as fallback.
             pass

+        def setup():
+            # This is called before `handle_` functions.
+            pass

+        def teardown():
+            # This is called after `handle_` functions, also in case of error.
+            pass

         def handle_fobj(f, **kwargs):
             # Extract text from a file-like object.
 This should be defined when
             # possible.

-        pass
+            # These are the available instance attributes passed to `get()`
+            # function.
+            self.mime
+            self.encoding
+            self.encoding_errors
+            self.kwargs

         def handle_path(path, **kwargs):
             # Extract text from a path.
 This should only be defined if it can be
             # done more efficiently than having Python open() and read() the file,
             # passing it to handle_fobj().
             pass

 If you only implement ``handle_fobj()`` Fulltext will open any paths and pass them to that function.
-Therefore if possible, define at least this function.
+Therefore if possible, define at least this method.
 If working with file-like objects is not possible and you only define ``handle_path()`` then Fulltext will save any file-like objects to a temporary file and use that function.
 Sometimes it is advantageous to define both